• PARENTING

 Picking a great kid-friendly camp site for your next family vacation is the first part, but packing the right supplies is just as important to ensuring camping fun!

 I grew up camping.
-We didn’t have a lot of money for vacations but could set up a couple tents, roll out the sleeping bags and have a blast playing in streams and exploring the great outdoors.
+We didn’t have a lot of money for vacations but could set up a couple tents, roll out the sleeping bags, prepare homemade meals for camping and have a blast playing in streams, setting up near a lake and exploring the great outdoors.

-My husband on the other hand, had a bit different childhood.
-He had never been camping before I practically dragged him along so I could share the same camping experiences I grew up with, with our kids.
+My husband on the other hand, had a different childhood.
+He had never camped once before we had kids and I practically had to drag him so I could share the same camping experiences I grew up with.

-Before our first camping trip with kids, it was clear by his anxiety he was worried.
+Before our first camping trip with kids, it was clear by his anxious questions that he was worried about what he was about to partake in.

-He asked things like what “if the kids got poison ivy,” or “what if the kids didn’t sleep at all,” or “what if we start a forest fire.”
+He asked things like “what if the kids got poison ivy,” or “what if the kids don’t sleep at all,” or “what if there are bears?”

 Clearly, he was nervous about his first time camping – and to top it off, the first time camping with twin toddlers.